• Skip to primary navigation

 Did you know that the leaves on a stalk of celery are actually more flavorful than the celery itself?
 It’s true!
 Mixing them into the garlic feta spread adds a layer of refreshment that makes this recipe truly unique.

 When you’re out shopping, look for a loose bunch of celery with a lot of leaves.
 I can usually get 1 cup of leaves from one big bunch of celery.
-You can chop up the leftover celery to serve with the dip, with another creamy dip (like Roasted Garlic White Bean Dip), or save it for a big batch of bloody marys.
+You can chop up the leftover celery to serve with the dip, with another creamy dip (like Roasted Garlic White Bean Dip).

 close up on garlic herb feta spread on a cracker.